srvance/ember-cli-build-config-editor/README.md

 You have passed a buffer instead of a string to the constructor.
 Add the `encoding` argument when you read the file, e.g., `var source = fs.readFileSync('./ember-cli-build.js', 'utf-8')`.

-## TODO

-* Recurse into complex nested configurations
-* Handle configuration property removal
-* Verify that the types are the same or compatible before updating
-* Allow the configuration key and properties to use identifiers instead of literals when feasible.
-In normal terms, allow for unquoted property keys rather than the save but more verbose quoted keys we use now.
-* Handle other types of Ember projects like addons and engines

 ## Development

 ### Installation for Development